SebastienWae/debugging-42/docs/debuggers/lldb.md

 ### Call stack

-On top of being able to control the process, LLDB also allows you to see the call stack.
+On top of being able to control the process, LLDB also allows you to see and move inside the call stack.

 The `thread backtrace` command will show you the current call stack.